 The Socerb Castle (Italian: San Servolo), which today is known for its magnificent views of Trieste, the Miljski gulf and surrounding places, was once far more than a mere sightseeing point.

 The extraordinary strategic position of the castle was of great importance in the past, and if the walls could talk, they would probably tell a story of many wars, owners and events that left a mark on these wonderful, for Slovenia a historically very important mansion.

 Even though it is in ruins today, the Socerb Castle has had many owners over the centuries.
 According to historians, the first owners in the 14th century, between 1463 and 1511, were the Venetians (Family Ducaini), after the Trieste-Venetian War, at the beginning of the 16th century, the ownership transferred into Austrian hands.
 In 1521 Nikolai Ravbar received it in the fief.

 The Socerb castle is worth exploring.
-The historical records speak of the beautiful history of the entire region, and especially the turbulent events, mostly of the war.
+The historical records speak of the beautiful history of the entire region, and especially the turbulent events, most of the war.
 To stand on the walls of Socerb means touching almost a thousand-year history.
-The last parts of fortress still stand, and that is why today, fortunately, we still have a part of the once great castle, from which we can capture a wonderful photo of the Gulf of Trieste and its surroundings, while in the distance we can see Adriatic Sea.
+The last parts of the fortress still stand, and that is why today, fortunately, we still have a part of the once great castle, from which we can capture a wonderful photo of the Gulf of Trieste and its surroundings, while in the distance we can see the Adriatic Sea.

 You can start a wonderful hike to the Socerb castle from town Osp, where you will also see many climbing tours along the ridge of the Karst Rob.
 The path will lead you under the Karst edge through the settlement Osp towards the forest path, leading to the castle walls.
-You will reach the castle Socerb in about an hour or hour and a half.
+You will reach the castle Socerb in about an hour or an hour and a half.